 Our residential disputes experts advise on long lease breach of covenant issues, in particular concerning landlord's right to forfeit for breaches or other remedies.

 Our specialist sub-team act for several housing associations to provide advice and pursue legal action in relation to anti-social behaviour issues including serious violence, sexual abuse, racism and harassment, drugs and dangerous weapons.

-Our commercial property disputes lawyers provide advice and representation to commercial and residential property owners and occupiers including developers, landlords, tenants, estate owners, charities, NHS operators, university colleges, corporate and individual clients including those with property based professional negligence claims.
+Our commercial property disputes lawyers provide advice and representation to commercial property owners and occupiers including developers, landlords, estate owners, charities, NHS operators, university colleges, corporate clients.

 "Siân Jones is praised by her clients for her 'solid technical knowledge and sound problem-solving skills'.
 She is particularly noted for her activity in development disputes.
 She is instructed by a wide range of public sector clients and major commercial clients."